Overview

 Meg Bertini

-I tend to have two or three main areas I’m working on at a time, so tend to feel as long as I’m doing something in one of these areas, I’m not procrastinating.
+I tend to have two or three main areas I’m working on at a time, so I tend to feel that as long as I’m doing something in one of these areas, I’m not procrastinating.
 As long as things balance out by the end of the week, I feel like I did ok overall.
-I guess put another way, I use what I have to do in one area to procrastinate when I don’t feel like doing something in another!
+I guess, put another way, I use what I have to do in one area to procrastinate when I don’t feel like doing something in another!

 David Matts